 Phase 1 (exclusively for students with foreign degrees): from January 9 to 27.

 Phase 2: from June 24 to July 6

 Phase 3: from September 29 to October 5

-If you want to know the dates of the evaluation processes, publication of lists and review or complaints, visit the website of the UMA Graduate Office (www.uma.es/cipd).
+If you want to know the dates of the evaluation processes, publication of lists and review or complaints, visit the web portal of the Andalusian Single District.